ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 Our next step is to test Wazuh's ability to detect and report anomalies within the sysmon logs that are generated on our client PC.
 We can do this by installing straight malware, or just use grey-hat tools.
 For this project, i'll be using a tool called mimikatz, a popular tool by red-teamers that is designed to extract credentials such as passwords, hashes, PIN codes, kerberos tickets and other sensitive information from Windows-based systems.

-Heading back onto our client VM, mimikatz can be installed [here](https://github.com/gentilkiwi/mimikatz/releases/download/2.2.0-20220919/mimikatz_trunk.zip).
+Heading back onto our client VM, mimikatz can be installed <a href="https://github.com/gentilkiwi/mimikatz/releases/" target="_blank">here</a> (File name: mimikatz_trunk.zip).

 > You will need to exclude the downloads folder from Microsoft Defender and disable any browser protection that may be on.
 Otherwise, mimikatz will get blocked.
 {: .prompt-warning }